StampyAI/stampy-ui/README.md

 4. Create stampy-ui Remix environment

 - Change directory to where you downloaded the stampy-ui github repository: `cd stampy-ui`
-- Run `npm i` to install all the dependencies required to run the current version of stampy-ui.
+- Run `npm install` to install all the dependencies required to run the current version of stampy-ui.

-5. Either of the following commands generates React component icons from source svg files.
-If you update svg files during development, you can also re-run `npm run generate-icons` manually to see changes.

 Once that's done, you should be able to test and deploy your app!